Get access to exclusive updates, the latest news and the inside scoop 🍨

 Buy Button supports individual products and collections, whilst offering shoppers a quick checkout option so that they won’t have to enter a store to complete their purchase.

-The Buy Button application can also be fully customised, enabling online stores to make it fit their brand precisely.
+Note: The Buy Button application can also be fully customised, enabling online stores to make it fit their brand precisely.

 With the help of the Shop channel tool, customers are not only presented with every order they've ever placed using the app, but are also provided with a highly personalised feed of shopping recommendations and offers based on their previous purchase history.

 Additionally, brands tagged as ‘Favourites’ within the application will also flag up to users.